$\sigma$-PCA: a building block for neural learning of identifiable linear transformations

 We see that if $\lambda \in ]0,1]$ and $\beta \in ]0, \frac{1}{2}]$, then the eigenvalues will always be in $]0,1]$; and given that $f(\lambda) > \lambda$, all the eigenvalues will eventually converge to 1.

 Thus, for $\beta = \frac{1}{2}$ we get the fastest convergence where $\lambda$ does not exceed $ ]0,1]$.
-This means that when using stochastic gradient descent with a learning rate of $1$ and with a symmetric regulariser (Eq. \ref{eq:sym-orth-reg}), an optimal value for $\alpha$ is $\frac{1}{8}$.
-This analysis does not consider potential other interactions from the use of additional losses that could affect $\mat{W}$ or the use of an adaptive optimiser like Adam \cite{kingma2014adam}.
+This means that when using stochastic gradient descent with a learning rate of $1$ and with a symmetric regularizer (Eq. \ref{eq:sym-orth-reg}), an optimal value for $\alpha$ is $\frac{1}{8}$.
+This analysis does not consider potential other interactions from the use of additional losses that could affect $\bW$ or the use of an adaptive optimizer like Adam \cite{kingma2014adam}.